Last Updated: 2 months ago

 History of the Bombay Cat

-Like most breeds of felines that took genetics, patience, consistency, and a little luck to produce, the Bombay is no exception.
+Like most breeds of felines that take genetics, patience, consistency, and a little luck to produce, the Bombay is no exception.

 Did you know the Bombay cat has black pads on its feet?
 This is a rare genetic trait that other breeds do not possess.

-Although named after the exotic port city in India, the Bombay has no history in that area.
-It was, in fact, breeder Nikki Horner (Louisville, Kentucky), that is credited for developing the Bombay.
+Although named after the exotic port city in India, Bombay has no history in that area.
+It was, in fact, breeder Nikki Horner (Louisville, Kentucky) who is credited with developing the Bombay.

 British breeders were also able to achieve the same look and personality with crosses of Burmese and black domestic shorthairs.